polygonez/EHPlainAlert/README.md

 ###On Tap Actions

-Default behavior for tapping on notification is hiding view.
-But you can specify additional actions:
+You can change the default behavior for tapping on the notification:

     EHPlainAlert * ehAlert = [[EHPlainAlert alloc] initWithTitle:@"Hmm..." message:@"Tap for information" type:ViewAlertInfo];
     ehAlert.action = ^{